dart-lang/dart_style/README.md

     $ pub global run dart_style:format ...

 ## Using dartfmt

+IDEs and editors that support Dart usually provide easy ways to run the formatter.
+For example, in WebStorm you can right-click a .dart file and then choose **Reformat with Dart Style**.

 Here's a simple example of using dartfmt on the command line: